mohamadbadran/IRIS-PLANT-CLASSIFICATION-USING-K-NEAREST-NEIGHBORS/README.md

 #PROBLEM STATEMENT

+You can view the notebook from here https://nbviewer.jupyter.org/github/mohamadbadran/IRIS-PLANT-CLASSIFICATION-USING-K-NEAREST-NEIGHBORS/blob/master/K-Nearest%20Neighbor%20for%20IRIS%20plant%20Classification/K-Nearest%20Neighbor%20for%20IRIS%20plant%20Classification%20.ipynb

 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 The attribute to be predicted is the class of iris plant.
 The classes are as follows:

 1. Iris Setosa

 2. Iris Versicolour